EURODEO/e-soh-requirements/functional-and-non-functional-requirements/functional-and-non-functional-requirements.md

 * Does this refer to E-SOH ingestion service, or E-SOH API?
   * It's the ingestion.
 From the ITT: "As well as requirements for the data provider (i.e., E-SOH) to meet, there are also requirements for the data producers (e.g., Members) ... to deliver the overall E-SOH service. "

 ### Acceptance criteria

+### Consequences and decisions

+## F07 - reports of the performance against agreed KPIs

+As a EUMETNET Member,

+I want monthly, quarterly, and annual reports of the performance, against (to be confirmed) agreed KPIs, of the E-SOH service,

+So, I am assured that the level of service is at agreed levels and meeting our users’ requirements.
+Also, so I have an indication of possible future investment needs.

+### Priority: primary

+### Clarifications

+### Acceptance criteria

+### Consequences and decisions

+## F08 - data application providers to only provide supported operating systems, libraries, and software

+As the E-SOH system manager,

+I want data application providers to only provide supported operating systems, libraries, and software,

+So I can minimise the costs of managing the lifecycle of E-SOH.

+### Priority: primary

+### Clarifications

+The spirit of this requirement was to avoid any "exotic" or developer favourites being used.
+The requirement should be covered by the quality assurance process.

+### Acceptance criteria

+### Consequences and decisions

+## F09 - access to real-time observations up to 24 hours after the observations data time

+As a data consumer,

+I want access to real-time observations, up to 24 hours after the observations data time,

+So I can retrieve data I might have missed due to, for example, local technical incidents.

+### Priority: primary

+### Clarifications

+Data consumers might choose to archive data themselves.
+This is common amongst Members as it, for example, allows Members to run re-analysis trials based on the data reception, rather than validity, time.

+### Acceptance criteria

+### Consequences and decisions

+## F10 - access to the first iteration as well as corrected observations data

+As a data consumer of file-based E-SOH products,

+I want access to the first iteration of the observations data, as well as to late or subsequently corrected observations,

+So I am able to handle all data.

+### Priority: secondary

+### Clarifications

+### Acceptance criteria

+### Consequences and decisions

+## F11 - E-SOH as data provider role within FEMDI when data is exposed by producer via a pull API service

+Given a data producer exposes data via a pull API service,

+When new data are published by the data producer,

+Then E-SOH must perform its data provider role within FEMDI.

+### Priority: primary

+### Clarifications

+### Acceptance criteria